centreon/centreon-documentation/versioned_docs/version-24.04/integrations/data-analytics/sc-influxdb2-metrics.md

 ## Event bulking

 This stream connector is compatible with event bulking.
-Meaning that it is able to send more that one event in each call to the Influxdb 2 REST API.
+Meaning that it is able to send more that one event in each call to the InfluxdDB 2 REST API.

 To use this feature you must add the following parameter in your stream connector configuration.